 The city of Hoquiam has energized the spray park for the next couple days so kids can enjoy some early summer.
 The park will be active from about 12-7 today and tomorrow, and will re-open

 OLYMPIA – The Washington Fish and Wildlife Commission took action to expand the number of big-game hunting permits available this year and reduce the cost of several types of permits during

 Less than 44 percent of the low-income students in Washington who would qualify for a school breakfast program have access to one, and a new report says the state ranks 39th in the nation

 MONTESANO, Wash. – The 3rd Annual “First Hike” will hit the Lake Sylvia trails at 1 P.M. this Wednesday.
-Remember to bring your Discover Pass for all day parking, or carpool to the 2.5-mile hike along Sylvia Creek in Montesano.
+Remember to bring your <a title="Discover Pass" href="http://parkswa.reachlocal.net/dpgift/

 OLYMPIA , Wash. - The Washington State Parks and Recreation Commission invites the public to celebrate the first day of 2014 with First Day Hikes, an event available at select state parks on Jan.
 1.